withaarzoo/Animated-Hatch-Sticker/README.md

 # Hatch Sticker

 This is a fun HTML and CSS project that creates a cute sticker of a cartoon character.
 The sticker includes features like eyes, nose, mouth, ears, and legs, all designed using HTML and styled using CSS.
-When hovering over the sticker, there are animations applied to the eyes and mouth to add an interactive element.
+When hovering over the sticker, there are animations applied to the eyes and mouth to add an interactive element .

 ## Preview
 ![preview](https://github.com/withaarzoo/Animated-Hatch-Sticker/assets/59678435/9a64522a-f909-4c58-b60e-e389803d40eb)